 Consumer Protection:

-As a former member of the Maryland Consumer Council, I’ve worked closely with the Attorney General's office to protect seniors from fraud.
+As a former member of the Maryland Consumer Council, I’ve worked closely with the Attorney General's office to protect seniors and all Marylanders from fraud.
 I will continue that fight, and work to reduce the high taxes on retirement income that burden many in our community.

 Traffic Safety:

-As a member of the MD 210 Traffic Safety Steering Committee, I’ve advocated for real change: safer roads, improved crossings, and clean, well-maintained highways.
-I’ll continue that work across the entire County.
+As a member of the MD 210 Traffic Safety Steering Committee, I’ve advocated for real change: safer roads, improved pedestrian and cyclists' crossings, and clean, well-maintained highways.
+I’ll continue that work throughout District 9.

 Support for Small Businesses:

 As a local small business owner, I know the struggle of accessing capital and County contracts.
-I will fight to ensure that local and minority-owned businesses get their fair share of opportunities.
+I have successfully worked to ensure that local and minority-owned businesses get their fair share of opportunities in County contracts and access to capital.
+My efforts have led to having a local and minority-owned contractor that will help build the new K-8 school in Brandywine at the site of Gwynn Park Middle School.

 Education Advocacy: